PiotrJustyna/drakon-renderer/README.md

 ## method

-1. read serialized collection of `Icon`s
+1. read serialized collection of `Icon`s & deserialize

-2. deserialize

-3. translate `Icon`s to a directed graph so they can be layed out on a cartesian plane
+2. translate `Icon`s to a directed graph so they can be layed out on a cartesian plane

-4. attempt to position the directed graph's nodes on a cartesian plane:
+3. attempt to position the directed graph's nodes on a cartesian plane:

     * positive integer x coordinates only

     * negative integer y coordinates only

-5. serialize the product (`[PositionedIcon]`) to a file where:
+4. serialize the product (`[PositionedIcon]`) to a file where:

     * input: `file.json`

     * output: `file-drakon-layout.json`

-6. Render the collection of `PositionedIcon`s into the final svg diagram.
+5. Render the collection of `PositionedIcon`s into the final svg diagram.

-7. Render the connections between the collection of `PositionedIcon`s into the final svg diagram.
+6. Render the connections between the collection of `PositionedIcon`s into the final svg diagram.

 ## development environment